The Red List of Trains in Japan

 History

-815 series is a suburban train for Kumamoto and Oita areas, which was initially introduced to Hohi Main Line when part of it was electrified in 1999.
+815 series is a suburban train for the Kumamoto and Oita areas, which was initially introduced to the Hohi Main Line when part of it was electrified in 1999.
 The series is the first A-train, a brand of Hitachi trains that subsequently adopted by not only train operators across Japan but also other countries, notably the United Kingdom.

 The 815 series is for regional services near large cities, where trains are congested during rush hours but nearly empty at off-peak times.
 That is why, its seating is longitudinal as if being a commuter train, but at the same time each unit is formed of just two coaches and all of them are compatible with driver-only operation.